-A contagious culture of entrepreneurship and high degree of entrepreneurial awareness has been created on campus.
-Two Student Entrepreneurs Clubs have been formed on campus affiliated to SIFE (Students in Free Enterprise) and C-E-O (Collegiate Entrepreneur Organization) respectively and these have been very active, with weekly meetings and experiential activities.
-Some of the community-wide forums organized by Florida TechStart such as the 4-session Intellectual Property workshop, and the alumni entrepreneur panel discussion on "Turning Technology into Value" have seen record attendance from faculty, students and the Space Coast community.
-The SBIR workshops conducted by the Florida-NASA Business Incubation Center and the Space Coast EDC drew entrepreneurs and inventors from North, South and West Florida to the Space Coast.
-The NCIIA "Invention to Venture" workshop held at the University of Central Florida in Orlando saw an exponential increase in attendees from the Space Coast.
-These activities have got considerable publicity from the local media. ^{49, 50, 51, 52}
+A contagious culture of entrepreneurship and high degree of entrepreneurial awareness and interuniversity collaboration has been created on the campuses of Florida Tech, UCF and USF.
+While the Space Coast has NASA, High tech companies such as Harris Corp, DRSOptronics, and aerospace giants such as Northrup Grumman, Boeing and Lockheed Martin, the Orlando area ahs established high tech companies and a number of start-up companies and the Tampa area is home to huge contract manufacturers such as Jabil Circuits and Solectron.
+The Central Florida High Tech economy is fairly diversified despite its core competencies in aerospace, simulation contract manufacturing and wireless technologies.
+Two Student Entrepreneur Clubs have been formed on campus affiliated to SIFE (Students in Free Enterprise) and C-E-O (Collegiate Entrepreneur Organization) respectively and these have been very active, with weekly meetings and experiential activities and local competitions.
+Some of the community-wide forums organized by Florida Tech and the UCF and TRDA Technology Incubators and USF such as Intellectual Property workshops, Engineering Entrepreneur in the Spotlight Seminar Series, and the alumni entrepreneur panel discussion on "Turning Technology into Value" have seen record attendance from faculty, students and the Central Florida Community.
+The SBIR workshops conducted by the TRDA / Florida-NASA Business Incubation Center and the Space Coast EDC and the UCF Incubator drew entrepreneurs and inventors from North, South and West Florida.
+The NCIIA "Invention to Venture" workshop held at the University of Central Florida in Orlando saw an exponential increase in attendees from the Space Coast and the Gulf Coast, besides local attendees from the Orlando area.
+These activities have got considerable publicity from the local media.
+49, 50, 51, 52